Is It Okay to Use a Steamer to Clean Hardwood Floors?

 Another important note is to ensure the hardwood floor is completely sealed before steam cleaning.
 A non-sealed floor is asking for trouble.
 A steam clean will show its bad side quicker and more extensively in this circumstance.
 A sealed hardwood floor, on the other hand, can better protect against the negative side effects of steam.
 It doesn’t make the floor seep proof, but it will help.

-Any hardwood cleaning product that uses actual cleaning ingredients is more surefire.
+Any hardwood cleaning product that uses actual cleaning ingredients is a safer option.
 Specific ingredients are meant to work with the water to ensure it does not seep through the seams.
 Plus, immediately drying the floor will further avoid any issues.

 Ultimately, the fact that steam cleaning relies solely on water is the dangerous factor.
 As strange as it sounds, water by itself is considered volatile when it comes to cleaning hardwood floors.

 Vinyl flooring is the exception.
 Because vinyl consists entirely of man-made material, it will not be negatively affected by steam cleaning.
 It is not technical hardwood and it is not a laminate; therefore, it can’t be ruined by steam.